coderhetal/MentorBridge/README.md

 MentorBridge is a peer mentorship platform built for JEE aspirants.
 Students fill a short Google Form describing their challenges, target, and availability.
 The team personally reviews every submission and matches each student with a verified IIT/NIT senior mentor for a one-on-one call.

 No app downloads.
 No subscriptions.
-No algorithm deciding your match — just a human review and a real conversation.
+Just a real conversation.

 Started by **VNIT Nagpur '25 alumni** who knew that what most JEE students are missing isn't content — it's *clarity from someone who's actually been there.* All mentors contribute voluntarily.
 There is no commercial interest behind this platform.